osohq/oso/docs/getting-started/roles/sqlalchemy/basic_roles.rst

 Create the OrganizationRole class using the role mixin
 ------------------------------------------------------

-The oso SQLAlchemy library provides a method to generate a mixin which creates a role model.
+The oso SQLAlchemy library provides the :py:meth:`sqlalchemy_oso.roles.resource_role_class` method to generate a mixin which creates a role model.
 Create the mixin by passing in the base, user, and organization models, as well as the role names.
 Then create a role model that extends it.

 .. literalinclude:: /examples/roles/sqlalchemy/oso-sqlalchemy-roles-guide/app/models.py